Chromatic Fantasia and Fugue, BWV 903: Transcriptions

-The work has been transcribed for solo viola by Zoltán Kodály in 1950.
+The work was transcribed for solo viola by Zoltán Kodály in 1950.
 There is a transcription for classical guitar by Philip Hii, and Busoni made two transcriptions for both solo piano and cello and piano, which are catalogued as BV B 31 and 38, respectively.
 Jaco Pastorius played the opening parts on electric bass on his 1981 album Word of Mouth.
+Organist-composer Rachel Laurin made a transcription for solo organ in 1996, which she later recorded.
+The Pro Organo label will reissue her recording in 2026 as a digital release, and her transcription will be published by Leupold Editions.
 A transcription for solo cello was made by cellist Johann Sebastian Paetsch in 2015 and published by the Hofmeister Musikverlag in Leipzig.
 A transcription for solo clarinet of the fantasy was done by Stanley Hasty, professor emeritus of University of Rochester's Eastman School of Music, in 2002.
+A transcription of the Chromatic Fantasia for solo B♭ clarinet, and fugue in D minor for 3 clarinets (two B♭ clarinets and B♭ bass clarinet) was made by clarinetist Richard Stoltzman in 2011 and published by Lauren Keiser Music.